stanfordhpccenter/soleil-x/testcases/hit_to_openchannel/README.md

 Instructions (other machines)
 =============================

-The same scripts should work on other machines, but you need to edit (at least) the following:
+The same scripts should work on other machines, but you will need to edit (at least) the following:

 * set `RANKS_PER_NODE` to the number of GPUs per node
 * supply an appropriate value for `iters_per_job` to `chain_jobs.py`